prometheus/docs/content/docs/philosophy/goals.md

 ## Simple operation

-Operation of Prometheus should be as easy and failure-tolerant as possible.
+Operation of Prometheus should be as simple and failure-tolerant as possible.
 We try to put required complexity into earlier phases, going through them less often and ideally still while under the control of a smaller subset of people.

 One example of this would be the preference of statically linked binaries over dynamically-built ones.

+## Keep dependencies clear and limited

+Any non-trivial system needs to integrate with other systems.
+To keep the resulting complexity low, we will always try to have the fewest interfaces possible and keep their resulting complexity as low as possible.

 ## Automation